OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

 The :file:`config.sh` script is called at the end of the :ref:`prepare step
 <prepare-step>` (after users have been set and the *overlay tree directory*
 has been applied).
-If :file:`config.sh` exits with a non-zero exit code then KIWI will report the failure and abort the image creation.
+If :file:`config.sh` exits with a non-zero exit code then {kiwi} will report the failure and abort the image creation.

 Find a common template for `config.sh` script below: